Joshua Reed Giddings: Political career

 Giddings often used violent language, and did not hesitate to encourage bloodshed.
 He talked about the justice of a slave insurrection and the duty of Northerners to fully support such an insurrection.
 He opposed the Fugitive Slave Act of 1850 and advised escaping slaves to shoot at their potential captors.

 Giddings led the Congressional opposition by Free State politicians to any further expansion of slavery to the West.
 Accordingly, he condemned the annexation of Texas, the Mexican War, the Compromise of 1850, and the Kansas–Nebraska Act, all of which contributed to expansion of slavery in the West.
 Following the war with Mexico, Giddings cast the only ballot against a resolution of thanks to General Zachary Taylor.

 With increasing political activism related to slavery, Giddings shifted from the Whig party to the Free Soil Party, "which undoubtedly cost him a seat in the United States Senate", with the Whigs opposing him.
 In 1854–55, he became one of the leading founders of the Republican party.
 Giddings campaigned for John C. Frémont and Abraham Lincoln, although Giddings and Lincoln disagreed over the uses of extremism in the anti-slavery movement.
 Before the Civil War, he helped support the Underground Railroad to help fugitive slaves reach freedom.
 He was widely known (and condemned by some) for his egalitarian racial beliefs and actions.

 On the eve of the war, a Virginia newspaper offered $10,000 for his seizure and shipment to Richmond, or $5,000 for his head alone.

 In 1859 he was not renominated by the Republican Party to Congress.
 Giddings retired from Congress after a continuous service of more than twenty years.
 In 1861 he was appointed by Lincoln as U.S. consul general in Canada, and served there until his death at Montreal on May 27, 1864.
 He is buried at Oakdale Cemetery in Jefferson, Ohio.

 Honors and legacy

-Joshua R. Giddings Elementary School in Washington, DC was constructed in 1887 and named in his honor.
+Joshua R. Giddings Elementary School in Washington, D.C., was constructed in 1887 and named in his honor.
 It closed in the 1990s and now is a sports club and gym.

-His law office in Jefferson, Ohio has been preserved as a National Historic Landmark.
+His law office in Jefferson, Ohio, has been preserved as a National Historic Landmark.

 A life-size bronze depiction of Giddings is featured inside the Cuyahoga County Soldiers' and Sailors' Monument.